Butterfly Effects and Battleship Defects

 Critically, British signals intelligence intercepts Japanese radio communications and extrapolates the time (April 1) and target (Ceylon) of a Japanese “carrier unit” raid, understanding this to be a force equivalent to an American carrier task force—i.e., two to three carriers escorted by cruisers and destroyers.
 As the defenses on the island brace themselves for the storm, Somerville develops a simple but daring plan: duck and parry.

 Somerville moves the Eastern Fleet base of operations to Adu Atoll in the Maldives, out of harm’s way, and prepares a night counter-attack against the Japanese carriers with his radar-equipped Albacore torpedo bombers.
 His carrier force is extremely well-suited for this task, Quiberon is a “strike carrier” designed by Cammell Laid with a first strike against Wilhelmhaven in mind, and her aviators are amongst the best night pilots in the world, having taken part in Operation JUDGMENT, the Attack on Tarant in 1940.
-In total, the British have 92 Albacores—48 aboard Quiberon, 22 aboard Formidable, and 21 aboard Illustrious.
+In total, the British have 94 Albacores—48 aboard Quiberon, 22 on Formidable, and 24 on Indomitable.

-But there is a profound miscalculation at the heart of Somerville’s strategy: he is, in fact, facing a carrier force three times stronger than he is expecting.
+But there is a profound miscalculation at the heart of Somerville’s strategy: he is, in fact, facing a carrier force three times stronger than he anticipates.
 He is not merely facing a lone carrier division but the entire Mobile Force protected by heavy surface units.
-Vice Admiral Nagumo Chuichi comes west with seven carriers—the six fleet carriers and the scout carrier Shōhō—along with both Amagi-class battlecruisers and the four new Tsurugi-class large cruisers (Tsurugi, Kurama, Ishikari, and Azuma).
+Vice Admiral Nagumo Chuichi comes west with seven carriers—the six fleet carriers and the scout carrier Shōhō—along with one Amagi-class and both Tosa-class battlecruisers, and the four new Tsurugi-class large cruisers (Tsurugi, Kurama, Ishikari, and Azuma).
 British intelligence even correctly anticipates the IJN’s timetable—until it is scrambled by American carrier raids against Marcus Island and Lae-Salamaua.

 The Mobile Force departs Sulawesi on March 26, instead of March 21 as the British were anticipating.
 Somerville sorties from Adu on March 30.
 British defenses are placed on high alert, but on April 1—the expected “C-Day”—Nagumo is nowhere to be found.
 Somerville repeats his search pattern on April 2, but Nagumo is still 1500 miles away, so the British make for Adu to refuel and rewater (the latter is particularly important for the aging R-class battleships with leaky boiler tubes).
 Somerville also detaches Dorsetshire and Cornwall back to Colombo as he prepares to begin operations in support of the invasion of Vichy Madagascar.